Patrick Zahraj

 Patrick Zahraj (born 17 July 1999) is a German tennis player.
 Zahraj has a career-high ATP singles ranking of world No. 240 achieved on 27 October 2025 and a doubles ranking of No. 213 achieved on 17 November 2025.

 Zahraj played college tennis at UCLA.

 Career

 Zahraj reached his first ATP Challenger final at the 2025 Open Pau-Pyrénées as a qualifier, where he lost to Raphael Collignon.

 Zahraj made his ATP main draw debut at the 2025 Hamburg Open after receiving a wildcard for the doubles draw, where he partnered Andreas Mies.
 Zahraj made his ATP singles debut at the 2025 Swiss Open Gstaad as a lucky loser, directly into the second round, after the withdrawal of third seed Pedro Martinez (out with a right shoulder injury).

+Personal life

+Zahraj was diagnosed with type 1 diabetes at the age of nine.